 - When connecting an external device with a CPU module or intelligent function module to modify data of a running programmable controller, configure an interlock circuit in the program to ensure that the entire system will always operate safely.
 For other forms of control (such as program modification, parameter change, forced output, or operating status change) of a running programmable controller, read the relevant manuals carefully and ensure that the operation is safe before proceeding.
 Improper operation may damage machines or cause accidents. - Especially, when a remote programmable controller is controlled by an external device, immediate action cannot be taken if a problem occurs in the programmable controller due to a communication failure.
 To prevent this, configure an interlock circuit in the program, and determine corrective actions to be taken between the external device and CPU module in case of a communication failure. - Do not disassemble or modify the modules.
-Doing so may cause failure, malfunction, injury, or a fire. - Use any radio communication device such as a cellular phone or PHS (Personal Handy-phone System) more than 25cm away in all directions from the programmable controller.
+Doing so may cause failure, malfunction, injury, or a fire. - Use any radio communication device such as a cellular phone or PHS (Personal Handy-phone System) 25cm or more away in all directions from the programmable controller.
 Failure to do so may cause malfunction. - Shut off the external power supply (all phases) used in the system before mounting or removing the module.
 Failure to do so may cause the module to fail or malfunction. - Tighten the screws within the specified torque range.
 Undertightening can cause drop of the component or wire, short circuit, or malfunction.
+Overtightening can damage the screw and/or module, resulting in drop, short circuit, or malfunction. - After the first use of the product, do not perform each of the following operations more than 50 times (IEC 61131-2/JIS B 3502 compliant).

+Exceeding the limit may cause malfunction.

-Overtightening can damage the screw and/or module, resulting in drop, short circuit, or malfunction. - After the first use of the product, do not mount/remove the module to/from the base unit, and the terminal block to/from the module, and do not insert/remove the extended SRAM cassette to/from the CPU module more than 50 times (IEC 61131-2 compliant) respectively.
-Exceeding the limit may cause malfunction. - After the first use of the product, do not insert/remove the SD memory card to/from the CPU module more than 500 times.
+- · Mounting/removing the module to/from the base unit - Inserting/removing the extended SRAM cassette or battery-less option cassette to/from the CPU module - Mounting/removing the terminal block to/from the module - Connecting/disconnecting the extension cable to/from the base unit - After the first use of the product, do not insert/remove the SD memory card to/from the CPU module more than 500 times.
 Exceeding the limit may cause malfunction. - Do not touch the metal terminals on the back side of the SD memory card.
-Doing so may cause malfunction or failure of the module. - Do not touch the integrated circuits on the circuit board of an extended SRAM cassette.
+Doing so may cause malfunction or failure of the module. - Do not touch the integrated circuits on the circuit board of an extended SRAM cassette or a batteryless option cassette.
 Doing so may cause malfunction or failure of the module. - Do not drop or apply shock to the battery to be installed in the module.
 Doing so may damage the battery, causing the battery fluid to leak inside the battery.
 If the battery is dropped or any shock is applied to it, dispose of it without using. - Startup and maintenance of a control panel must be performed by qualified maintenance personnel with knowledge of protection against electric shock.
 Lock the control panel so that only qualified maintenance personnel can operate it. - Before handling the module, touch a conducting object such as a grounded metal to discharge the static electricity from the human body.
-Failure to do so may cause the module to fail or malfunction.
+Wearing a grounded antistatic wrist strap is recommended.
+Failure to discharge the static electricity may cause the module to fail or malfunction.